 Honestly, when she said that, it felt impossible.
 With three young kids, we’re in a very expensive season of life.
 While we have a budget for family vacations, I didn’t see how we could add in an overseas trip for the two of us.
 And, I felt very motivated to figure it out.

 Destination postcard?
 No problem.
 It’s easy to get a mental picture of Paris.

 Script the critical moves?
 First, and most importantly, I opened a savings account dedicated to our Paris trip.
 I’m a big believer in having savings accounts for specific goals.
 Mingled money leaks.
 It gets used for other purposes.

-We set a budget for the trip, and every month we’re chipping away at it by putting some money into that account.
+We set a budget for the trip, and every month we chipped away at it by putting some money into that account.

-It isn’t working perfectly.
-It isn’t like we had an extra amount of cash sitting around looking for a purpose each month.
-But we’re trying to spend a little less in some areas and then redirect those funds to our Paris account.
-Plus, some parts of our income fluctuate, so when there’s more than anticipated, we try to direct most of it to the Paris account.
+It didn’t work perfectly.
+It wasn’t like we had an extra amount of cash sitting around looking for a purpose each month.
+But we tried to spend a little less in some areas and then redirected those funds to our Paris account.
+Plus, some parts of our income fluctuate, so when there was more than anticipated, we tried to direct most of it to the Paris account.

-By chipping away at the goal little by little, I’ve been amazed at how that account has grown.
-It brings to mind Proverbs 21:5.
+By chipping away at the goal little by little, I was amazed at how that account grew.
+It brought to mind Proverbs 21:5.

 Where do you need clarity?

 How could this first insight from “Switch” help in a change you’re trying to bring about in your finances?
 Do you have an overall destination clearly in mind?
 Have you scripted the critical moves?

 Who else do you know who would benefit from this article?
 Why not send a link to my site?
 And if you haven’t done so already, you can subscribe to this blog by clicking here.
 Twice a week, you’ll receive ideas and encouragement for using money well.